open-component-model/ocm-examples/kubernetes/podify-walkthrough/README.md

     --export > ./clusters/podify_kustomization.yaml
 ```

-Commit this change and push to the remote repository.
+Commit this change and push it to the remote repository.

 Once Flux has reconciled the Kustomization we should see the OCM resources in the cluster: